Skip to main content

 Innovation and Value Creation Alignment:

-The organization has established success criteria that not only focus on cloud-based innovation and experimentation but also on creating tangible value through transformation initiatives, all aligned with the organization’s broader goals and strategy.
+The organisation has established success criteria that not only focus on cloud-based innovation and experimentation but also on creating tangible value through transformation initiatives, all aligned with the organisation’s broader goals and strategy.

-What level of executive sponsorship supports your organization's 100% cloud adoption initiative?
+What level of executive sponsorship supports your organisation's 100% cloud adoption initiative?

 No Executive Sponsorship:

-There is no executive support for cloud adoption, indicating a lack of strategic prioritization at the leadership level.
+There is no executive support for cloud adoption, indicating a lack of strategic prioritisation at the leadership level.

 Senior Management Sponsorship: